DIBL/JavaMultiThreading/interviewQuestions.md

 > IllegalThreadStateException - if the thread was already started.
 [6]

 #### 24. What about the daemon threads?
-The daemon threads are basically the low priority threads that provides the background support to the user threads.
-It provides services to the user threads.

 #### 25. What is static synchronization?
 If you make any static method as synchronized, the lock will be on the class not on object.